CSpanias/cspanias.github.io/_posts/2023-12-18-DVWA - Javascript.md

     ![](low_source.png)

-4. So we can use [Cyberchef](https://gchq.github.io/CyberChef/) to perform the same process for the word `success`:
+4. We can use [Cyberchef](https://gchq.github.io/CyberChef/) to perform the same process for the word `success`:

     ![](low_enc.png)